markau/OutlookAddin/README.md

 ## Overview

 This is a code example that forwards the selected Outlook message to the specified address, as an attachment, and then deletes the selected message.

-It has been developed as a learning exercise with a practical benefit of handling spam in a corporate environment.
-Some of the code is from existing examples out in the wild.
+It has been developed as a learning exercise for better understanding development of Office applications using Visual Studio 2013 and .NET (Outlook Primary Interop assembly), while providing the practical benefit of a tool to handle spam email in a corporate environment.

 ## What it does

-The Outlook Primary Interop assembly allows the addin to act as native Outlook code.
-So, properties such as the 'from' address and the outgoing mail server all use the Outlook defaults.

-The specific steps the application implements:
+The specific process the application implements is:

-* Creates a 'report spam' button to the ribbon toolbar
+* Create a 'report spam' button within the ribbon toolbar
-* When clicked, iterates through the messages and finds the selected message
+* When clicked, iterate through the messages (in the currently selected folder) and find the selected message
-* Builds a new Outlook message, and attaches the selected message as an object
+* Build a new Outlook message, and attach the selected message as an object
-* Sends the email
+* Send the email
-* Deletes the selected message
+* Delete the selected message

-The code sample includes (but does not use) a function to ensure the email sent is from the default mailbox.
+The code sample includes a function to ensure the email sent is from the default mailbox, where users manage multiple mailboxes.